1-yr Tana Handwerk

 While the Women's Fellowship has not been formally reorganized, the women of the church, with help from many of the men, continue to organize a variety of fund raisers and outreach programs which help sustain the church financially and spiritually.

-Christian Education, including Sunday School, Confirmation classes and Adult Bible study continue to serve the congregation, led by members of the congregation.
-A number of our young people have had an opportunity to attend summer camp on Fisher's Island, a Congregational Christian camp for study and recreation for young people.
-At this time the Rev Mr. Ostberg has announced his intention of retiring within the next year.
-A search committee has been formed to begin the important task of seeking a replacement for Rev. Ostberg.
-We continue to enjoy the independence and self-governing freedom granted us by our ongoing membership in the North East Fellowship of Christian Congregational Churches, (formerly the NACCC).
+Christian Education, including Sunday School, Confirmation classes and Adult Bible study have continued to serve the congregation, led by church members.
+A number of our young people have had an opportunity to attend summer camp on Fisher's Island and in New Hampshire as a Congregational Christian camp for study and recreation for young people.
+We continue to enjoy the independence and self-governing freedom granted us by our ongoing membership in the North East Fellowship of Christian Congregational Churches.
 This is a privilege, long valued by our Pilgrim forefathers, which we continue to hold dear.

 We continue to look forward to continued growth, service to the community and spiritual strength through the doctrines of the Congregational Church.

 DECEMBER 17, 1728